Beemoot

 // software engineer

 Software engineer at Amazon, based in Toronto.
-Six years building systems at scale.
+Over 7 years building systems at scale.
 Computer engineering graduate from Queen's University.
 Currently building Beemoot on the side.

 ./about